arya-analytics/cesium/README.md

 	}

 	// Open the query
-	// DB.Sync is a helper that turns a typically async write into an acknowledged, syncExec write. if err := db.Sync(ctx, db.NewCreate().WhereChannels(ch.Key), &segments); err != nil {
+	// DB.Sync is a helper that turns a typically async write into an acknowledged,
+	// synchronous write.
+	if err := db.Sync(ctx, db.NewCreate().WhereChannels(ch.Key), &segments); err != nil {
 		log.Fatal(err)
 	}
 }
 ```